JuliaMath/openlibm/README.md

 OpenLibm builds on Linux, macOS, Windows, FreeBSD, OpenBSD, NetBSD, and DragonFly BSD.
 It builds with both GCC and clang.
-Although largely tested and widely used on the x86 and x86-64 architectures, OpenLibm also supports arm, aarch64, ppc64le, mips, wasm32, riscv, and s390(x).
+Although largely tested and widely used on the x86 and x86-64 architectures, OpenLibm also supports arm, aarch64, ppc64le, mips, wasm32, riscv, s390(x) and loongarch64.

 ## Build instructions

+### GNU Make

 1. Use GNU Make to build OpenLibm.
 This is `make` on most systems, but `gmake` on BSDs.
 2. Use `make USEGCC=1` to build with GCC.
 This is the default on